Plan well ahead to manage auto-enrollment

 Your minimum contributions

-Employers must pay a minimum of 1 percent of an employee's qualifying earnings until 6 April 2018, then 2 percent until 6 April 2019, and then 3 percent.
+Employers must pay a minimum of 2 percent of an employee's qualifying earnings until 6 April 2019, and after that, 3 percent.

 Choose the right pension provider